kabbend/fading/README.md

 ```
 #!c

-love fading2 [options] args
+love fading2 [options] arg

+arg = baseDirectory :             Full path to global directory.
+In principle, this directory is the one shared with the projector
+                                  It may (and is recommended to) be a network shared directory (eg. google drive)
-[-b|--base baseDirectory] : Path to a base (network) directory, common with projector
+[-s|--scenario fadingDirectory] : Path to a base (network) directory, common with projector
 [-d|--debug] :                    Run in debug mode
 [-l|--log] :                      Log to file (fading.log) instead of stdout
 [-a|--ack] :                      With FS mobile: Send an automatic acknowledge reply for each message received
 [-p|--port port] :                Specify server local port, by default 12345
-arg = fadingDirectory :     Path to scenario directory (not absolute, relative to the base directory)
 ```

-projecteur:
+Projecteur:

 ```
 #!c

 love proj2c [options]

-[-b|--base baseDirectory] : Path to a base (network) directory, common with server
+[-b|--base baseDirectory] : Path to a base directory, common with server
 [-d|--debug] :              Run in debug mode
 [-l|--log] :                Log to file (proj.log) instead of stdout
 [-i|--ip address] :         server IP